Florida Labor Laws Guide

 State employers are required to grant employees up to 6 months of unpaid leave.
 The employee must obtain a written statement from a physician for such leave to commence.

-However, full-time employees are not entitled to receive compensation for the first 3 days of juror service.
+However, full-time employees are not entitled to compensation for the first 3 days of juror service.

-In contrast, jurors who are not regular (full-time) employees receive $15 a day for the first 3 days of juror service.
+In contrast, jurors who are not full-time employees receive $15 a day for the first 3 days of juror service.

 Finally, each juror who serves more than 3 days gets paid for the fourth day of service and each day thereafter — $30 per day of service.